seiftheman/BallsDex-DiscordBot/CONTRIBUTING.md

 > Do not use `python3 manage.py runserver` to run the server, since the bot relies on async code.
 > Django must be started with an ASGI server, not the default WSGI.

-## Integrating your IDE

-To have proper autocompletion and type checking, your IDE must be aware of your poetry virtualenv.

-The path to Python can be obtained with `poetry env info -p`, copy that and configure your editor to use it.
-Some editors like VS code may detect your poetry env automatically when picking versions.

-You can also install extensions to work with black, flake8 and pyright (Pylance for VS code).
-Their configurations are already written in `pyproject.toml`, so it should work as-is.

 ## Migrations

 If you are modifying models definition, you need migrations to update the database schema.